Become a News Literacy Fellow this summer at the University of Hong Kong.

 Help pioneer a new course for university students on how to evaluate information coming from the news media!

-The one-week immersion course will include a condensed version of News Literacy program developed by Stony Brook University, which has been modified to meet the media ecology in Asia in collaboration with JMSC.
+The one-week immersion course will include a condensed version of the News Literacy program developed at Stony Brook, which has been modified in collaboration with the JMSC to meet the media ecology of Asia.

 – Your students blog, Tweet, Facebook, Tumblr, Instagram, Pinterest, Weibo… but do your students know how to find reliable information?